ali-sdk/ali-oss/README.md

 - name {String} object name
 - uploadId {String} get by initMultipartUpload api
-- partNo {Integer} range is 1-10000, If this range is exceeded, OSS returns the InvalidArgument's error code.
+- partNo {Number} range is 1-10000, If this range is exceeded, OSS returns the InvalidArgument's error code.
 - range {String} Multipart Upload requires that the size of any Part other than the last Part is greater than 100KB, range value like `0-102400`
 - sourceData {Object}
   - sourceKey {String} the source object name